 God led Al and Judy Nelson to Alaska in the fall of 2005 when Al accepted the position of Carpentry Instructor at Amundsen Educational Center, a small Christian vocational school in Soldotna specifically designed for Alaska Native young people.
 Two years later, Al and Judy were convinced that God was leading them to a greater ministry commitment in Alaska.
 They bought land and Al focused on building their home, while Judy began working at Alaska Christian College in Soldotna.

 Arctic Barnabas Ministries caught their attention during their first couple of years in Alaska.
 Al began to go on trips with ABM's Minute Men Teams for remodeling of village pastors' homes.
 Judy took part in a Bush Tea Party trip for the encouragement of pastors' wives.
 In the fall of 2010, Al and Judy joined ABM as Associate Staff.
-Al is often the ABM Coordinator and Project Leader for the Minute Men Teams he accompanies.
-Judy enjoys cooking for either Minute Men Teams or retreats.
-They have also been involved as listeners and encouragers for village ministry personnel at ABM sponsored retreats.
+Al leads or accompanies some of the ABM Minute Men project teams.
+Judy enjoys cooking for Minute Men Teams.